Blanche Stuart Scott: Achievements in aviation

 The publicity surrounding the automobile journey brought her to the attention of Jerome Fanciulli and Glenn Curtiss who agreed to provide her with flying lessons in Hammondsport, New York.
+In 1911 Curtiss founded the first flying school in America at Hammondsport, New York.
+Here he taught Blanche Scott how to operate an airplane, where she subsequently became America's first female pilot.
+During this time Scott resided in Hammondsport at the home of Curtiss and his family. where Scott received her flying lessons.
 She was the only woman to receive instruction directly from Curtiss.
 He fitted a limiter on the throttle of Scott's airplane to prevent it gaining enough speed to become airborne while she practiced taxiing on her own.
 On September 6 either the limiter moved or a gust of wind lifted the biplane and she flew to an altitude of forty feet before executing a gentle landing.
 Her flight was short and possibly unintentional but Scott is credited by the Early Birds of Aviation as the first woman to pilot and solo in an airplane in the United States, although Bessica Medlar Raiche's flight on September 16 was accredited as first by the Aeronautical Society of America at the time.

+She set a long-distance flying record for women of 10 miles on July 30, 1911 and then a 25-mile record in August of 1911.
+She was known as "The Tomboy of the Air" and went on to become the first female test pilot, for Glenn Martin in 1912.